-Open the Preferences dialog (menu Options or F3).
-Select the MIDI Input and MIDI Output port where your controller is connected to.
+Open the Settings dialog (menu Options or F3).
+On the MIDI tab Select the MIDI Input and MIDI Output port where your controller is connected to.

 When no feedback is needed select NONE as MIDI Output.

 Check Enable MIDI Control in the Options menu.